MikeyBeez/Juliet/README.md

 Pypi has the right repo, so look there for the url.
 It's a good idea to run the demo code to make sure vosk is working before you move on.

 The vosk module for python is installed with pip3.
 It's in the yaml file; so you shouldn't need to do this.  "pip list| grep -i vosk"  will show you if it's installed.
-I install pip3 models this way:
+I install pip3 modules this way:

 python3 -m pip install vosk